shreya1sharma/ShreyaSharma/_notes/prob_and_stats.md

 ---
-layout: page
+layout: note
-title: Notes
+title: Probability and Statistics
-permalink: /notes/

 ---

 This is the blog page.